hasura/graphql-engine/docs/graphql/manual/api-reference/graphql-api/query.rst

 .. note::

-    For more examples and details of usage, please see :doc:`this <../../queries/index>`.
+    For more examples and details of usage, please see :ref:`this <queries>`.

 Syntax definitions
 ------------------